khinydnlin/archived_projects/Car Auction Price Predictions (Myanmar)/README.md

 #### -- Project Status: [Completed]

 ## Project Objective
 This project was carried out as part of freelance contract for one of the automotive players in Myanmar back in 2019.
-Until recently, due to import restrictions, Myanmar's automotive market was primarily domiated by used cars.
-As a result, the market lacked a proper market mechanism as the transactions were mainly handled by unofficial car brokers.
+Until recently, due to import restrictions, Myanmar's automotive market was primarily domiated by the second-hand cars.
+As a result, the market lacked transparency and a proper pricing mechanism as the transactions were mainly handled by unofficial car brokers.
 The objective of the project was to understand the factors influencing the second-hand car prices and to estimate the car prices based on their attribtues.
 The end goal was to develop a data-driven fair pricing mechanism for an automotive platform.

 ### Skills Used
 * Data Collection